 Another common issue is the electrical carbon brushes are worn and need to be replaced.
-The brushes create the electrical contact between the fixed wiring and the motor that rotates your drive.
-Brushes are in pairs and can be easily replaced by removing the faulty brushes and replacing them with fresh ones.
-We recommend these are always replaced in pairs and by a qualified and/or competent person.
-The wear on carbon brushes will vary depending on the machine, the number of hours it is worked, and how hard it is being worked.
-Intermittent running, sparking, smoking, or a burning odour from the machine can be a key indicator that brushes are worn and need replacing.
+The brushes create an electrical contact between the fixed wiring and the motor that rotates your drive.
+Brushes are in pairs and can be easily replaced by removing the faulty brushes and replacing them.
+We recommend these are always replaced in pairs by a qualified and/or competent person.
+The wear on carbon brushes will vary depending on the machine, the number of hours it is worked and how hard the machine has been worked.
+Intermittent running, sparking, smoking or a burning odour from the machine can be key indicators that brushes are worn and need to be replaced.

-On rare occasions, we have experienced that gearboxes have been stripped.
-Ground screw turning machines are subject to a huge amount of strain, especially when installing ground screws in tough ground conditions.
+On rare occasions we have experienced gearboxes have been stripped.
+Ground screw turning machines are subject to a huge amount of strain, especially when installing ground screws into tough ground conditions.
 The gearboxes are simple in design, made up of a central input gear and several outer gears.
-This reduces the input RPM and produces a lower RPM and greater torque, which is required when installing ground screws.
+This reduces the input RPM and produces lower RPM and greater torque which is required when installing ground screws.

-Turning machines have different torque capacities and vary in their build quality.
-If a machine of insufficient capacity is being utilised to install ground screws, this can cause the gears to be stripped.
+Turning machines have different torque capacities and vary in build quality.
+If a machine of insufficient capacity is utilised in the installation of ground screws this can cause the gears to be stripped.

 My installation machine is not working in either forward or reverse

-The most common cause for your machine not working in either forward or reverse is a faulty forward/reverse switch.
-If the electrical contacts become burnt out, the switch will need to be replaced.
-The main root cause is operator error, by switching the machine between forward and reverse whilst the machine is still running, and this kills the switch.
+The most common cause for your machine not working in either forward or reverse is a fault on the forward/reverse switch.
+If the electrical contacts become burnt out the switch will need to be replaced.
+The main root cause is operator error, switching the machine between forward and reverse whilst the machine is still running kills the switch.